THE MILTON KEYNES SONG BOOK

 The musical documentary Days of Pride was based on the memories of New Bradwell resident Hawtin Mundy, focusing on the Great War of 1914-18.
 It was first staged at Stantonbury in 1981, and revived in 1994 with the addition of Kevin Adams’ new song to provide a powerful and poignant finale – an anthem commemorating the thousands who died in the conflict.

-Kevin says: ‘There was euphoria about enlisting to fight in the war: as Hawtin Mundy says, young men wanted to join in before it was too late.’
+Kevin said: ‘There was euphoria about enlisting to fight in the war: as Hawtin Mundy says, young men wanted to join in before it was too late.’

 As soon as the war started, all the youth of the nation flocked to join - because you was taught it at school.
 Everyone was taught history, geography which proved as in the old sayings, ‘Britannia rules the waves… the sun never sets on the British Empire’ – and you was big King Dicks.
 You was taught that you owned the world practically and everyone simply joined up in crowds… I was twenty.
 It was a novelty, I looked forward to it because after serving an apprenticeship in the railways, I’d got to go away – but to go to a war, it seemed magnificent.